CatchySmile/VincioChat/README.md

   - User join/leave notifications and status updates

 - **Privacy-Focused Design**
-  - No permanent data storage—all information exists only in memory
+  - No permanent data storage, all information exists only in memory
-  - No logs of personal data, messages, or room information
+  - No logs of personal data, messages, or room information.
   - Messages and room data disappear when rooms are deleted
-  - No cookies or user tracking
+  - No cookies or user tracking in any form.

 - **Responsive UI**
   - Modern dark theme with customizable CSS variables